I’ve seen a few posts/tweets recently highlighting apparent issues in the colour-contrast testing for WCAG (Web Content Accessibility Guidelines).

 To me the black text is now more readable.
 Obviously it is subjective, but open that image in your browser (mine has a dark background for that) and it is even more obvious.

 If you do a lot of photo editing you’ll know that the background colour around the photo affects your perception, which is why Lightroom uses a neutral grey around your photo.
+“Local adaptation” is a concept where the brightness of an area around where you are looking impacts your perception.

 Unfortunately we don’t have the technology to include this factor in testing (yet), which is why the WCAG guidelines need to use a ‘flat’ difference in brightness between text (and important graphics) and the immediate background.
 Hopefully we can change that in future, but let’s not throw the baby out with the bathwater in the meantime.